 - If you don’t know whether to back up the files or databases, back up both.

-- Make sure you update the plugins you use for backups.
+- Make sure you update the plugins you use for the WordPress site backup.

 Final Words On How To Backup WordPress Site